-Type Policy Political Activity Employees are encouraged to vote and to exercise other responsibilities of citizenship consistent with state and federal law and these policies.
-Employees are not required to contribute to any political fund or render any political service to any person or party.
-Employees will not be dismissed, suspended, demoted, or otherwise prejudiced for refusing to do so.
-Employees may not: Use official authority or influence to interfere with, or affect the result of an election or nomination for office Directly or indirectly coerce, attempt to coerce, command, or advise a local or state officer (or employee) to pay, lend, or contribute anything of value to a party, committee, organization, agency, or person for a political purpose County employees, except elected officials, may not participate in political activities while on County duty.
+Type Policy Political Activity County employees, except elected officials, may not participate in political activities while on County duty.
 Employees are expected to remove County uniforms and identification, including rank and/or title, before participating in a political activity.
 In addition, no County-owned property, vehicle, building, and/or office may be used for displaying campaign materials or for conducting any partisan political activity.
 This section does not apply to the use of the Courthouse, Courthouse grounds or County buildings when used for the purpose of political announcements approved by Commissioners Court.
 Solicitation Persons not employed by Williamson County may not solicit or distribute literature in the workplace at any time for any purpose.
 Williamson County recognizes that employees may have interests in events and organizations outside the workplace; however, may not solicit or distribute literature concerning these activities during working time.
 (Working time does not include lunch breaks, or any other periods in which employees are not on duty.)
 In addition, the posting of written solicitations is limited to County bulletin boards.
 An employee should check with the department head or elected official for approval.
 Solicitations using electronic systems, including County email, are prohibited and subject to the Electronic Systems Use Policy located in the Policy Center Retaliation If an employee reports a violation of the law to an appropriate law enforcement authority, they cannot be suspended, terminated, or otherwise discriminated against by the County or an Elected Official.
 This policy prohibits retaliation against public employees who report official wrongdoing including sexual harassment.
 Attendance Employees are expected to be at work, on time and to complete their scheduled shifts.
-Employees that miss three consecutive shifts without notification will be separated from employment and considered to have resigned without notice Gifts/Gratuities The Texas Penal Code Section 1.07(a)(41) and Texas Penal Code 36 includes specific definitions, details regarding gifts, gratuities and bribery for public servants.
-A Public servant means a person elected, selected, appointed, employed, or otherwise designated as one of the following: (even if they have not yet qualified for office or assumed duties) • An officer, employee, or agent of government • A juror or grand juror • An arbitrator, referee, or other person who is authorized by law or private written agreement to hear or determine a cause or controversy • An attorney at law or notary public when participating in the performance of a government function • A candidate for nomination or election to public office • A person who is performing a governmental function under a claim of right, although they are not legally qualified to do so It is the responsibility of the employee, officer or agent of the government to read and understand all aspects of the Texas Penal Code Section 1.07 and Texas Penal Code 36 that relate to gifts, bribery and acceptance of honorarium Outside Employment Outside employment is acceptable, as long as it is outside the hours they are scheduled to work for the County.
+Employees that miss three consecutive shifts without notification will be separated from employment and considered to have resigned without notice.
+Gifts/Gratuities The Texas Penal Code Section 1.07(a)(41) and Texas Penal Code 36 include specific definitions and details regarding gifts, gratuities and bribery for public servants.
+A public servant means a person elected, selected, appointed, employed, or otherwise designated as one of the following: (even if they have not yet qualified for office or assumed duties) • An officer, employee, or agent of government • A juror or grand juror • An arbitrator, referee, or other person who is authorized by law or private written agreement to hear or determine a cause or controversy • An attorney at law or notary public when participating in the performance of a government function • A candidate for nomination or election to public office • A person who is performing a governmental function under a claim of right, although they are not legally qualified to do so It is the responsibility of the employee, officer or agent of the government to read and understand all aspects of the Texas Penal Code Section 1.07 and Texas Penal Code 36 that relate to gifts, bribery and acceptance of honorarium.
+Outside Employment Outside employment is acceptable, as long as it is outside the hours they are scheduled to work for the County.
 Also as long as such employment does not violate state laws concerning abuse of office or employment, interfere with normal duties, and does not constitute a breach of ethics or conflict of interest.